heetbeet/TryCatch.jl/README.md

 The macro works by adding `@catch`, `@else` and/or `@finally` annotations to a code block in order to redirect the error flow of the block.

 #### @try
 The @try macro is the main utility in this package.
-It works on a code block with error redirection annotations in order to redirect the error flow of the block. i.e.
+It works by annotating a code block with error redirections, in order to control the error flow of the block.
+E.g.

 ```julia
 @try begin